Sam-Dragon/java-7/src/ThreadsNotes.md

   - It is useful in return values or future result for callable
   - It will use java "Future" or "FutureTask" for retriving results for callable

+> Termination
+- It can be done via stop() method but is "**Deprecated**"
+- Now the safe way to do this is by using a stop flag which is boolean
+- We can also do using Thread.interrupt().isInterrupted() flag

 > Methods
 - currentThread() - gives details of thread
 - start() - starts a new thread execution